oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-weaponizing-a-logitech-mouse.md

 ![](/assets/mousehack/images/curl_macro_optimized.png)

 As before, we save the macro, enable on-board memory and replace the default profile.
-Next, quit the Logitech G Hub, to ensure that the macro is executed from memory.
+Next, we quit the Logitech G Hub, to ensure that the macro is executed from memory.
 In addition, we have the webhook site on the right site to see the request from the target machine:

 <video src="/assets/mousehack/videos/curl_demo.mp4" type="video/mp4" width="100%" controls></video>